 What application support does the Society provide?

-The Royal Society appreciates that writing grant applications is often new to applicants and therefore support and guidance is provided in the lead up to and during the application process.
+The Royal Society appreciates that writing grant applications is often new to teachers and therefore support and guidance is provided in the lead up to and during the application process.
 This support can help ensure schools have the best possible chance to receive funding.

 The Schools Engagement team can provide advice on finding STEM partners, project ideas etc. as well as reading draft applications and providing any required technical support for Flexi-Grant®.
 If a Stage 1 application fails eligibility checks, the application can be sent back to the applicant to edit and resubmit.

 Once the judging process is complete, if an application has been unsuccessful the school can work with the team to re-write their application for future funding rounds.